xh-diagrams/xhorizon/docs/source/TUTORIAL/lesson2.rst

 .. math::
     v = \tanh(u)

 that is valid in any block.
-(Note it is timelike in the exterior and spacelike in the interior region.)

 Adding to all blocks as before we have::